Internships

 The aim of our programme is to provide students from underrepresented groups with a development opportunity to learn about our organisation through a paid internship.
 It gives students an opportunity to learn and build new skills whilst raising the profile of our organisation with younger people.
 An internship can help to raise awareness of the types of career opportunities in strategic NHS Organisations with the aim of attracting a diverse talent pool and enticing people into a longer-term career whilst creating a sense of belonging in our organisation.

-The Colleges and Universities Internship Programme (CUIP) is about changing our recruitment practice to improve and broaden the diversity of the South West Region.
+The Universities Internship Programme is about changing our recruitment practice to improve and broaden the diversity of the South West Region.
 The Equality Diversity and Inclusion (EDI) programmes were designed to support our commitment to ensuring that NHS England has an engaged workforce that reflects the diversity of the communities we serve, at all levels within the organisation.
 A diverse workforce will help us to better understand the needs of patients at a local level and therefore enable us to respond to the changing needs of our communities to eliminate health inequalities and improve patient outcomes for all.
 Diversity is important because it introduces differences in knowledge, expertise, and perspectives that help organisations reach higher quality and more creative and innovative outcomes.
-The Internship Programme is essential because it will ensure that our staffing reflects a diverse community.
+The Internship Programme is essential because it will ensure that our staff reflects a diverse community.

 Placements will offer operational experience, working on delivering services, managing projects, stakeholder relationship management, and working in partnership with others.
 Placements will provide the experience for one or more of the following areas: project management, commercial awareness, financial management, change management or digital delivery.
 Our commitment is that we will appoint one individual per directorate as a minimum, and students are able to choose which of our directorates they would like to apply to.